-The Volcanic Unit/Arc of Fire Refuge - an arc of 18 undersea mud volcanoes and thermal vents[†] - sustains life under some of the harshest conditions on the planet.
-Here species survive in the midst of hydrothermal vents that produce highly acidic and boiling water.
-Vent communities include squat lobsters as well as tubeworms, clams, and mussels that have developed a symbiotic relationship with chemosynthetic bacteria.
-The Champagne vent, located at the NW Eifuku undersea volcano, produces almost pure liquid carbon dioxide.
-This phenomenon has only been observed at one other site in the world.
+The Volcanic Unit/Arc of Fire Refuge-an arc of 21 undersea volcanoes and thermal vents-sustains life under some of the harshest conditions on the planet.
+Here, species survive amid hydrothermal vents that produce highly acidic and super-heated water.
+Vent communities include squat lobsters, tubeworms, clams, and mussels that have developed a symbiotic relationship with chemosynthetic bacteria.
+The Champagne vent at NW Eifuku produces almost pure liquid carbon dioxide.
+Photosynthetic and chemosynthetic communities of life coexist in the caldera of Maug.
+The Daikoku submarine volcano has pools of liquid sulfur.